Jorge-de-la-Flor/Jorge-de-la-Flor/README.md

 These repositories explore fundamental engineering concepts commonly used in robotics and cyber-physical systems.

-They focus on **core engineering ideas** rather than large production frameworks, illustrating the principles behind sensing, estimation, control, and distributed machine behaviour.
+They explore the **core engineering principles** underlying robotics systems, with emphasis on sensing, estimation, control, and distributed coordination in real-world conditions.

-Includes implementations of Kalman filtering, Bayesian estimation, and control systems grounded in practical sensor uncertainty.
+Includes implementations of Kalman filtering, Bayesian estimation, and control systems evaluated under realistic sensor noise and system constraints.

 ### Core concepts explored